apache/iceberg/format/spec.md

 * Partition Field and Sort Field JSON:
     * For a single-arg transform, `source-id` should be written; if `source-ids` is also written it should be a single-element list of `source-id`
     * For multi-arg transforms, `source-ids` should be written; `source-id` should be set to the first element of `source-ids`

+Row-level delete changes:

+* Deletion vectors are added in v3
+* Deletion vectors are maintained synchronously: Writers must merge DVs (and older position delete files) to ensure there is at most one DV per data file
+    * Readers can safely ignore position delete files if there is a DV for a data file
+* Writers are not allowed to add new position delete files to v3 tables
+* Existing position delete files are valid in tables that have been upgraded from v2
+    * These position delete files must be merged into the DV for a data file when one is created

 ### Version 2